 I trained in Medicine at the University of Cape Town, did doctoral work at the University of Wales College of Medicine, and studied Clinical Epidemiology at The University of Toronto.
 I was appointed Professor of Primary Care in the Nuffield Department of Primary Care Health Sciences at the University of Oxford in 2013.

 My research focuses on common infections (especially the appropriate use of antibiotics, antibiotic resistance, point of care testing, and treatments for viral infections), and health care communication and behaviour change (co-author of Motivational Interviewing in Health Care).
 I have published >400 papers and led or helped lead > 20 randomised clinical trials, and have recently published trial results in the world’s top three general medical journals.
 My H-Index is >60.
 Our PACE Study won the Royal College of General Practitioners Research Paper of the Year Award in 2020.

 Chief or Co-Chief investigator for the following current or recent studies:

-- The National Urgent Public Health Priority Platform Community Clinical Trial of interventions for earlier on in Covid-19-like-illness illness (The Principle Trial: https://www.principletrial.org)
+- The Priority Platform Community Clinical Trial of community treatment for epidemic and pandemic infections (PRINCIPLE: https://www.principletrial.org)